markdoc/docs/pages/docs/getting-started.md

 # {% $markdoc.frontmatter.title %}

-The instructions below show you the fastest way to get started with Markdoc.
+The instructions below are the fastest way to get started with Markdoc.
 If you're looking for a guided walkthrough, check out [Using Next.js with Markdoc](/docs/nextjs).

 ## Install Markdoc